 2. Iran: China’s Oil Trade and the Strait of Hormuz in Focus

 Recent U.S. sanctions have targeted Chinese entities tied to Iranian oil shipments, leading Beijing to push back against what it calls “extraterritorial enforcement.”
-The dispute has added focus to the Strait of Hormuz, the critical global shipping route where the war’s disruption has fed volatility in energy markets.U.S. officials are expected to raise the conflict with Iran at the Beijing summit, including in calling for China to leverage its economic influence over Tehran to press to open the waterway.
+The dispute has added focus to the Strait of Hormuz, the critical global shipping route where the war’s disruption has fed volatility in energy markets.U.S. officials raised the conflict with Iran early at the Beijing summit, including in calling for China to leverage its economic influence over Tehran to press to open the waterway.

 Dive deeper: